MT 50x1.5x30000 - magnetic tape

 - at room temperature

-- Air gap between the magnet and the plate, since even a very small distance (e.g. 0.5 mm) causes a drop in lifting force of up to 50%.
+- Air gap between the magnet and the plate, as even a very small distance (e.g. 0.5 mm) can cause a drop in lifting force of up to 50%.

 - Direction of applied force, because the maximum lifting capacity is achieved under perpendicular application.
 The force required to slide the magnet along the plate is usually several times lower.